Brexit Information

 o

-The UK CA marking will have the year of first affixing e.g. “21” whereas the CE marking will
+The UK CA marking will have the year of first affixing e.g. “21” whereas the CE marking

 have the same year as is currently on the marking.